-In this configuration, the spin operators associated to the carrier and the spin-motion drives commute.
+In this configuration, the spin operators associated with the carrier and the spin-motion drives commute.
 Therefore, errors induced by the off-resonant carrier term can be echoed during a fast gate.
-The phase-insensitive configuration with the addition of a standing wave allows a further suppression of the carrier errors in MS gates, as recently demonstrated in Ref. \cite{Saner2023}.
+The phase-insensitive configuration with the addition of a standing wave allows a further suppression of the carrier errors in MS gates, as recently demonstrated in Ref.~\cite{Saner2023}.